roy705051/Hey_Baby_E-commerce-_Website/README.md

 # All product

-In this page we are showing all the product where person can filter and but thatproduct
+In this page we are showing all the product where person can filter and but that product according to their requirements.

 Screenshot: